 - The police may also bind you with an Undertaking with certain conditions.
 The Undertaking will contain a condition that you must appear in court at a specific date, time and location.
 The Undertaking may also contain one or more of the optional conditions outlined in s.
 501(3) of the Criminal Code.

-- If you are released on a PROMISE TO PAY or NO CASH BAIL, this means that you are not required to pay the bail money before you are released.
+- If you are released on a promise to pay/no cash bail, this means that you are not required to pay the bail money before you are released.
 You will be released without first paying the money and only if you breach any of your conditions, will you be required to pay the bail money.

 - A surety is a person who is prepared to promise to the Court to supervise an accused person while they are on bail.
 A surety also pledges or promises an amount of money by signing into the release order for the Accused.
 By doing this, the surety risks losing some or all of the money they have promised if the Accused fails to comply with their release conditions or show up to court.

-- Being a surety is a serious commitment and before you accept the responsibility of being a surety it is recommended that they get independent legal advice to fully understand what commitments are required by a surety.
+- Being a surety is a serious commitment and before you accept the responsibility of being a surety, it is recommended that you get independent legal advice to fully understand what commitments are required by a surety.

-In order to be considered as a surety you need to be:
+In order to be considered as a surety you need to:

-- Able to show that you have enough assets to cover the amount of bail or pledge
+- Be able to show that you have enough assets to cover the amount of bail or pledge.

-- In a position to monitor and supervise the accused while they are on release
+- Be in a position to monitor and supervise the accused while they are on release.

-In a position to show the accused will listen to you or that you will be able to control the accused.
+- Be in a position to show that the accused will listen to you or that you will be able to control the accused.

-- The Court may require you to testify before the court to answer any questions about your background, character of finances.
-You may be cross examined about your qualification to satisfy the court that you would be a suitable surety.
+- Be able to testify before the Court, should the Court require you to do so, to answer any questions about your background and character of finances.
+You may be cross examined about your qualification to satisfy the Court that you would be a suitable surety.

 - Making sure the accused person comes to court on time and on the right dates.

-- Making sure that the accused person obeys each condition of his release order.
+- Making sure that the accused person obeys each condition of their release order.

-You are obligated as a surety to call the police or other authorities should you find the accused breaching any of his release conditions.
+As a surety, you must call the police or other authorities should you find the accused breaching any of their release conditions.

-- Bail revocation is when the Court cancels the bail that was previously granted.
-Bail can be revoked if the court finds that you have committed a new indictable offence while on bail or have breached, or is about to breach a condition of your bail order.
+Bail revocation is when the Court cancels the bail that was previously granted.
+Bail can be revoked if the Court finds that you have committed a new indictable offence while on bail or have breached, or are about to breach a condition of your bail order.
 The Crown usually gives notice of their intention to revoke your previous bail.

-- When your bail is revoked, you are then entitled to a new bail hearing but you will bear the onus of show cause why your detention is not necessary.
-(Reverse Onus).
+When your bail is revoked, you are then entitled to a new bail hearing but you will bear the onus of showing cause for why your detention is not necessary (Reverse Onus).

 - Bail can also be revoked if a surety applies to be released from their obligation.

 - The significance of revocation is realized when you are granted bail on a serious matter.
-However, while on release you are alleged to have committed another minor offence.
+However, while on release, if you are alleged to have committed another minor offence, bail could be revoked.
 Usually you would be able to get bail on these minor offences, but if the Crown elects to revoke your previous release, you are now faced with not only getting bail on your new minor matter but you will be before the Court in a reverse onus situation to justify bail on the serious matter as well.
 You will need to justify your release on the serious matter where you were already granted release but during your release you are alleged to have committed another offence.

 The conditions of bail can be changed at any time with the consent of the Crown Prosecutor.
-However, where the Crown Prosecutor does not consent to any changes of your condition, you will need to pursue this change with a Bail Review or (QB Bail Review).
+However, where the Crown Prosecutor does not consent to any changes of your condition, you will need to pursue this change with a Bail Review or King’s Bench Bail Review.

-- It is important to gather any documents that would support an application for a change of conditions.
-Ex.
-If you are asking for a curfew to be amended for employment purposes, a letter from your employer will be valuable.
+It is important to gather any documents that would support an application for a change of conditions (e.g. if you are asking for a curfew to be amended for employment purposes, a letter from your employer will be valuable).